seancorfield/dot-clojure/README.md

 The `:dev/repl` alias uses `load-file` to load the [`dev.clj` file](https://github.com/seancorfield/dot-clojure/blob/develop/dev.clj) from this repo.
 That does a number of things (see the `start-repl` docstring for more details):

 * Starts a Socket REPL server (with the port selected via an environment variable, a JVM property, or a dot-file created on a previous run).
+* If both Portal and `org.clojure/tools.logging` are on the classpath, it patch `tools.logging` to also `tap>` every log message in a format that Portal understands and can display (usually with the ability to go to the file/line listed in the log entry).
 * Starts [Figwheel Main](https://github.com/bhauman/figwheel-main), if present on the classpath, else
 * Starts [Rebel Readline](https://github.com/bhauman/rebel-readline), if present on the classpath.

+_Note 1: since the `dev.clj` code uses `requiring-resolve`, it requires at least Clojure 1.10.0!_

+_Note 2: the `:dev/repl` alias assumes the `dev.clj` file can be loaded from `~/.clojure/dev.clj` which is not correct for XDG systems (it'll be `~/.config/clojure`)._

 ## Use with Figwheel

-If you are doing ClojureScript development with Figwheel (`figwheel-main`) then you can do:
+If you are doing ClojureScript development with Figwheel (`figwheel-main`) then you can do something like:

 ```
 clojure -M:portal:fig:build:dev/repl